 Dianthus plants are very easy to grow.
 They prefer a cool climate and full sun.

-Water them during dry periods, once or twice per week.
+Water the plants during dry periods, once or twice per week.

 The plants tolerate a little crowding and look good in clumps or groups.